UK magazines

 - BSME awards;

-In these, a panel of magazine practitioners attempts to make judgements about the quality of magazines compared with their peers.
+In these, panels of practitioners attempt to make judgements about the quality of magazines compared with their peers.